home-assistant/home-assistant.io/source/_components/deconz.markdown

 Home Assistant will automatically discover deCONZ presence on your network, if `discovery:` is present in your `configuration.yaml` file.

 If you don't have the API key, you can generate an API key for deCONZ by using the one-click functionality similar to Philips Hue.
-Go to Menu->Settings->Unlock Gateway in deCONZ and then use the deCONZ configurator in HASS GUI to create an API key.
-When you've generated the API key from HASS the API key will be stored in deconz.conf inside the home-assistant folder.
+Go to Menu->Settings->Unlock Gateway in deCONZ and then use the deCONZ configurator in Home Assistant GUI to create an API key.
+When you've generated the API key from Home Assistant, the API key will be stored in deconz.conf inside the home-assistant folder.

 You can add the following to your configuration.yaml file if you are not using the `discovery:` component: